 L'Arche is a way of life, but it's also a model of care that is unique.
 In our community people with intellectual disabilities are at the heart of L'Arche.
 They're not clients, patients, or recipients of services, but rather they are friends, teachers, and companions.
 People with intellectual disabilities grow through their encounters in L'Arche.
 Through daily acts of care, trust, and friendship, they develop into ambassadors of compassion and leaders for social change and the common good.

-L’Arche Wavecrest, located in Orange, California, currently has one home for five Core Members (IDD) and three live-in Assistants.
+L’Arche Wavecrest, located in Orange, California, currently has two homes with eight Core Members (IDD) and four live-in Assistants.
 It is the pulsating heart of a larger community consisting of families, friends, volunteers, and donors.

 L’Arche communities in the United States provide homes and workplaces where people with and without intellectual disabilities live and work together as peers; create inclusive communities of faith and friendship; and transform society through relationships that cross social boundaries.